kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

   type: ClusterIP
 ```

-Purpose of this test was to determine scrape behavior of metric agent and especially memory impact with multiple receiver under high load.
+The purpose of this test was to determine the scraping behavior of the metric agent, and especially the memory impact with multiple receivers under high load.

-Test metric generator started with 10 instances and metrics are scraped by the `prometheus/app-pods` receiver and `prometheus/app-services` receiver in same time independently.
+The test metric generator started with 10 instances.
+Metrics are scraped by the `prometheus/app-pods` receiver and `prometheus/app-services` receiver at the same time independently.
 Metric generator instances were increased with `2` instance every minute to simulate a ramp-up of load.

 With 14 instances, metric agent reached the stable peak of `280K` metric samples per scrape loop in total, which is  similar to the single receiver performance.
 Additional load on top of this setup caused refusal of incoming metrics by the `memory_limiter` processor.

-Following graph shows accepted metrics during test by the both receivers
+The following graph shows the metrics that were accepted during the test by both receivers:
 ![Metric agent accepted metrics](./assets/agent-multi-receiver-accepted.jpg)

-Following graph shows refused metrics during test from processor
+The following graph shows the refused metrics during test from the processor:
 ![Metric agent accepted metrics](./assets/agent-multi-receiver-refused.jpg)

-CPU utilization of the metric agent
+The following graph shows the CPU utilization of the metric agent:
 ![Metric agent accepted metrics](./assets/agent-multi-receiver-cpu.jpg)

-Memory utilization of the metric agent
+The following graph shows the memory utilization of the metric agent:
 ![Metric agent accepted metrics](./assets/agent-multi-receiver-memory.jpg)

 ### Scrape sample limit test

 Setup:

-Avalanche load generator configuration to generate `2000` metric points per scrape :
+Avalanche load generator was configured to generate `2000` metric points per scrape:
 - Metric Count: 100
 - Metric Series: 20
 - Number of label: 10